“The only outcome, from educational workshops, is an improved understanding of ourselves, life and love”

 “The decisions we make in life are very much based on what we believe.
-We also make decisions based on whether the outcome is likely to be a pleasurable experience or a painful one.”
+We also make decisions based on whether the outcome is likely to be a pleasurable experience or a painful one”

-“As much as I want to teach you and want joy and change for you, simply booking a place on one of my workshops, and then turning up, will be insufficient.”
+“As much as I want to teach you and want joy and change for you, simply booking a place on one of my workshops, and then turning up, will be insufficient”

-Thinking about how we think, and being mindful of how we fulfil our own difficulties, is part of the change process.
+Thinking about how we think, and being mindful of how we fulfil our own difficulties, is also part of the change process.
 The ability to recall and then act on the lessons learned, from any educational experience, will be dependent on how well these lessons have been rooted in our minds.

-Many of the lessons, beliefs and understanding, that create the problems we encounter during our lives, are deeply rooted, simply because of their emotional content.
-My intention is to countermand these emotionally rooted limitations.
+“Many of the lessons, beliefs and understanding, that create the problems we encounter, are deeply rooted.
+This is simply because of their emotional content.
+My intention is to countermand these emotionally rooted limitations”

 With these things in mind, it’s a certain fact, that both teacher and students alike, have responsibilities to themselves and each other.
 If your intention is to carry this responsibility well, and to the best of your ability, I promise to do likewise.

+Filling in our short online form is the next easy step.
 I look forward to seeing you very soon.